 \subsection{Hydrodynamic theory}

-{We c now give the quadratic Lagrangian density for the fields $\delta\rho$, $u_i$, $\delta\phi$, and solve the Euler-Lagrange equation to extract the speed of sounds.
+{We now give the quadratic Lagrangian density for the fields $\delta\rho$, $u_i$, $\delta\phi$, and solve the Euler-Lagrange equations to extract the speeds of sound.
 The quadratic Lagrangian density for a supersolid, introduced by Yoo \textit{et al.}~\cite{Yoo2010a}, reads:

-From the solution of the three Euler-Lagrange equations associated to the three fields, one gets the three speeds of sound:
+From the solution of the Euler-Lagrange equations (see Appendix \ref{Sec:ELeq}), one gets the three speeds of sound:

 where we have defined